yolorollo/docs/docs/installation/compose.md

 #### env.d/production/kc_postgresql

-All the settings related to the postgresql database used by keycloak
+All the settings related to the Postgresql database used by keycloak.

 #### env.d/production/keycloak

-All the settings related to the keycloak application
+All the settings related to the Keycloak application.

 #### env.d/production/backend

 All the settings related to the Django application.
 Only the settings you don't have for now are all the one related to OIDC.
-You will have them once the compose started and you can access to keycloak.
+You will have them once the compose started and you can access to Keycloak.

 ## Run the compose configuration

 The compose configuration can be run with the following command: `make run-production`.
 The first start can be a little bit long, lots of things are created.
-Once started you can check thant everything is running with the following command: `COMPOSE_FILE=compose.production.yaml ./bin/compose ps`
+Once started you can check that everything is running with the following command: `COMPOSE_FILE=compose.production.yaml ./bin/compose ps`

 ## Configure keycloak

-You have to create a new realm in your keycloak and once created you have to create a new OIDC client in it.
+You have to create a new realm in your Keycloak and once created you have to create a new OIDC client in it.
 You will use this client to configure the OIDC part in `env.d/production/backend`.
-This is the last missing to complete the django application configuration.
+This is the last missing part to complete the Django application configuration.
-Once the client information are set in `env.d/production/backend` you have to start the containers again by running the commande `make run-production`.
+Once the client information set in `env.d/production/backend` you have to start the containers again by running the commande `make run-production`.
 The command will recreate the containers with the good configuration.

 ### Helpers